 At first it seemed like it was a simple wound, but after a couple of weeks gangrene had set in and doctors were predicting a fatal outcome.
 He died 2¾ months after the accident on July 16, 1890.

 Patrolman Roese was survived by his mother, Mary Roese; brother, Gustave Roese; and a sister.
 He was buried in Spring Grove Cemetery on July 18, 1890.

-Note: Policemen were not permitted to carry revolvers in most agencies until the late 1880s.
-Naturally, a number of these were dropped and physics dictated that they fall toward the heavier end.
-Sometimes, they dropped directly on the hammer with the barrel pointed up.
-This circumstance caused four officers’ deaths.
-In the first decade of the 20th Century, the hammer block safety was invented and no more officers died from accidentally dropped revolvers.
+Note: Policemen did not officially carry revolvers in most agencies until the late 1880s, though it was understood to be a right of any American citizen.
+When, in 1888, the Cincinnati Police Department issued standards for firearms (which the officers paid for), law enforcement holsters were not yet developed, and the firearms were carried concealed in a breast pocket of their uniforms.
+A number of these were dropped and physics dictated that they fall toward the heavier end.
+Sometimes, they dropped directly on the hammer and discharged.
+This circumstance caused four Cincinnati officers’ deaths and several other injuries.
+In the first decade of the 20th Century, the hammer block safety was invented, and no more officers died from accidentally dropped revolvers.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati incinnati Police Museum at email@example.com.
+If you know of information, archives, artifacts or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised on April 17, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on May 22, 2013, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police History Society President.
+All rights are reserved to him and the Greater Cincinnati Police Historical Society.